syncfusion-content/java-file-format-docs/java-file-formats/word-library/applying-watermark.md

 The following code example shows how to add a picture watermark to the Word document.

-N> The above code example uses `java.nio.file.Path` and `java.nio.file.Files` classes to read the image bytes.
-Ensure the image file path points to a valid image on the system.

 {% tabs %}

 {% highlight JAVA %}